Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 A third application: For any who have not believed in Jesus, now is the day of salvation; now is the time to have true saving faith in Him.
 Perhaps there are some who have heard the gospel message of reconciliation many times, yet have not been reconciled to God.

-Others perhaps have historical faith in Jesus.
-That is, they believe that at the fullness of time, Christ took on human flesh, was born in the manger, lived, suffered, died, and rose again.
+Others perhaps have “historical faith” in Jesus.
+That is, they believe that at the fulness of time, Christ took on human flesh, was born in the manger, lived, suffered, died and rose again.
 But it is just knowledge of historical facts in their head.
 That knowledge has never sunk into their heart.
-That knowledge has never changed their life.
+That knowledge has never changed – transformed – their life.

 No one knows what tomorrow will bring.
-None of us, not even you young people, know for sure if we will see the dawn of a new day tomorrow.
+None of us, not even you young people, know for sure that we will see the dawn of a new day tomorrow morning.
 Have you thought about how many people had their names appear unexpectedly in the news?
-Perhaps the name was in the article about the fatal accident.
+Perhaps the name is in the article about the fatal accident.
 Or the murder that shook the suburbs because it wasn’t in the inner city but right down the street.
-Or the obituary that tells of the heart attack that took someone away in what they, and their loved ones, thought was the prime of their life.
+Or the obituary that tells of the heart attack that took someone away in what they – and their loved ones and their family – thought was the prime of their life.

 And then may you and I leave this building, resolving to live as joyful new creations in Christ, telling others about His redeeming love, now and always!
 Amen.